The Kemnal Academies Trust

-The Kemnal Academies Trust (TKAT) is one of the largest multi-academy trust in England with 45 Primary and Secondary Academies within its portfolio.
+The Kemnal Academies Trust (TKAT) is a multi-academy trust in England, with 45 Primary and Secondary Academies in its portfolio.
 It was founded by John Atkins CBE in August 2010.

 TKAT's headquarters are in Sidcup, The London Borough of Bexley.
 TKAT had a turnover of £161.64m in the financial year ending 31 August 2022, had 3,274 employees, and had total assets of £281.54m.